basbossink/basbossink.github.com/_posts/2010-12-22-PowerShell-as-compositional-computation-engine.md

 categories: [PowerShell,extendibillity]
 ---

 In this post I will be making the case for using [Windows PowerShell][ps] as a general purpose computation engine with a [pipes and filters][pf] archictecture.
 This might seem odd at first since [PowerShell][ps] is designed to be a tool that helps system administrators automate tasks they encounter in their day to day activities.
-In my opinion however [PowerShell][ps] has a number of features and has an easy enough extensibillity story that makes it a perfect candidate to use it to develop a domain specific toolkit that can be used by end users.
+In my opinion however [PowerShell][ps] has a number of killing features and has an easy enough extensibillity story to make it a perfect candidate to use to develop a domain specific toolkit that can be used by end users.

 ## Extensibillity